pluralsight/git-collaborate/README.md

 Once each commit is complete, git-switch will automatically rotate users in your pair/mob, so the next user will be the author on the next commit.

 ## CLI Usage
-In addition to managing users and repositories in the electron app, git-switch can also be used as a CLI i.e.
+In addition to managing users and repositories in the electron client app, git-switch can also be used as a CLI i.e.

 ```
 git-switch users add --name "<User Name>" --email "<user@email.com>"
 git-switch repos list
 ```

+_**Note**: You will need to ensure `git-switch` is in your `PATH`_

 The available command structure is: